RobbieWoodhams/robbiewoodhams.github.io/_posts/2024-11-19-mernTutorial2.md

 # Introduction

 Welcome to the second edition of the MERN Tutorial series.
-In this blog, we will continue from our project initialisation in the MERN Tutorial 1 - Initialisation blog amd start implementing MongoDB and express into our application.
+In this blog, we will continue from our project initialisation in the MERN Tutorial 1 - Initialisation blog and start implementing MongoDB and express into our application.
 Let us begin.

 # Step 1: Set Up MongoDB